cgoncalves/cumulus_topology_converter/documentation/README.md

 Note: See more information about what functions are used for in the [Faked Devices](#faked-devices) and [Boot Ordering](#boot-ordering) sections.

+###Vagrant Box Selection
+There are a number of different sources of Vagrant box images however there are several that we consistently use in simulations.
+Here is a list of those commonly used images and why.

+For Virtualbox:
+* cumuluscommunity/cumulus-vx
+* boxcutter/ubuntu1404
+* boxcutter/ubuntu1604
+* boxcutter/fedora23
+* boxcutter/debian82

+For Libvirt:
+* **Mutated** cumuluscommunity/cumulus-vx
+* **Mutated** boxcutter/ubuntu1404
+* **Mutated** boxcutter/debian82
+* yk0/ubuntu-xenial

 ##Optional Features (Everything Else)